Dsinghbailey/dependency-context/README.md

 }
 ```

-If a `dependency-context.json` file is not present, Dependency Context falls back to scanning package.json or requirements.txt.
+If a `dependency-context.json` file is not present, Dependency Context falls back to scanning `package.json` or `requirements.txt`.

 ## Quick Start